* Says should exit some measures as soon as possible

 Lautenschlaeger, who made her name as an expert in banking supervision, is the only candidate to succeed Asmussen, who left the ECB two years into his eight-year term to rejoin the German government as state secretary in the labour ministry.

-The EU parliament is due to decide on Thursday whether to back Lautenschlaeger and the European Council will then have the last word.
+The committee voted in favour of Lautenschlaeger's nomination following her hearing.
+Now the EU parliament is due to decide on Thursday whether to back her, and the European Council will then have the last word.

 The reshuffle at the top of the ECB comes at a delicate time.
 Euro zone inflation has undershot the ECB's price stability target of just below 2 percent for several months and economic growth is weak despite record low interest rates.